The Governing Body has responsibility for admissions to the School and plans to offer 287 places (pupil admission

 ENTRY AT AGE 11

 The Governing Body has responsibility for admissions to the School and plans to offer 287 places (pupil admission number) at age 11 in September 2018.
-To apply for a place at Colne Valley High School an applicant must complete the Secondary Common Application Form (SCAF).
-This is supplied by Kirklees Local Authority through an online application process.
+To apply for a place at Colne Valley High School an applicant must complete the online application via the Parent Portal on the Kirklees Admissions website.
 It is very important that the application is completed and submitted by the closing date because forms received after this date will be treated as "late".
 Late applications are not dealt with until all those received on time have been through the application process.